SoftwareBrothers/adminjs-dev/docs-src/tutorials/actions-validations.md

 They are optional so you can show only one of them or both.

 The downside of this approach is that it clears all the other validation errors.
-So if database adapter spotted problems and you thrown error in after hook - those previous errors wont get to the response.
+So if database adapter spotted problems and you threw an error in after hook - those previous errors won't get to the response.

 ### Manually filling response with validation errors